Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Why should businesses adopt AML policies?

-Businesses must adopt AML policies to remain in compliance with BSA and other global regulations and avoid fines and other penalties for noncompliance.
+Businesses must adopt AML policies to remain in compliance with the BSA and other global regulations and avoid fines and other penalties for noncompliance.

-Additionally, adopting AML policies can also reduce total risk.
+Additionally, adopting AML policies can reduce total risk.
 Even organizations that are not specifically required to implement AML frameworks can bolster overall security, limit the chance of fraudulent funds being funneled through their system, and improve transaction safety and customer confidence by adopting AML policies.

 How do you identify money laundering?